Fisheries and Oceans Canada Values and Ethics Code

 We are expected to account for and protect any government property and valuables under our control.
 If any item is lost, stolen or damaged, we must immediately report it to our supervisor.
 Unless we have received authorization by the delegated authority, we must return all government property received as part of our duties when we leave our position, or when we are requested to do so by a proper authority.

-As Fisheries and Oceans Canada employees we must comply with all legislation, directives and procedures relating to any personal or official information that are under the control of the Department.
+As DFO and Coast Guard employees we must comply with all legislation, directives and procedures relating to any personal or official information that are under the control of the Department.

 We access official information only if authorized to do so and if it is required for work.
 Under no circumstances will we use this information for personal use, gain or financial benefit either for ourselves, our relatives or anyone else.
 We shall not destroy or change a record, make a false record or hide a record, nor ask or advise someone else to do so.